DesHorsley/FullStackBdd/PITCHME.md

 Common language to describe the desired behavior of the system A way to execute the requirements against the code.

++++

+## From the Dan North

+>BDD is a second-generation, outside-in, pull-based, multiple-stakeholder, multiple-scale, high-automation, agile methodology.
+It describes a cycle of interactions with well-defined outputs, resulting in the delivery of working, tested software that matters.

 ---

 # Gherkin and features